ray-project/ray/doc/source/cluster/kubernetes/user-guides/kubectl-plugin.md

 (kubectl-plugin)=

-# Use Kubectl Plugin (Alpha Feature)
+# Use Kubectl Plugin (alpha)

-Starting from KubeRay v1.2.2, we have introduced a `kubectl ray` plugin to simplify common workflows when deploying Ray on Kubernetes.
-The plugin is designed to help users who are not familiar with Kubernetes to run Ray on Kubernetes with ease.
+Starting from KubeRay v1.2.2, you can use the `kubectl ray` plugin to simplify common workflows when deploying Ray on Kubernetes.
+If you aren't familiar with Kubernetes, this plugin simplifies running Ray on Kubernetes.

 ## Installation

-Please follow the instructions in the [KubeRay Kubectl Plugin](https://github.com/ray-project/kuberay/tree/master/kubectl-plugin) to install the plugin.
+See [KubeRay Kubectl Plugin](https://github.com/ray-project/kuberay/tree/master/kubectl-plugin) to install the plugin.

-You can install the Kuberay kubectl plugin using one of the following methods:
+Install the Kuberay kubectl plugin using one of the following methods:

-### Install using Krew kubectl plugin manager (Recommended)
+### Install using the Krew kubectl plugin manager (recommended)

 1. Install [Krew](https://krew.sigs.k8s.io/docs/user-guide/setup/install/).
 2. Download the plugin list by running `kubectl krew update`.